It's in the Bag (1936 film)

-Irish For Luck is a 1936 British comedy film directed by William Beaudine and starring Jimmy Nervo, Teddy Knox and Jack Barty.
-It was made at Teddington Studios by the British subsidiary of Warner Brothers.
+It's in the Bag is a 1936 British comedy film directed by William Beaudine and starring Jimmy Nervo, Teddy Knox and Jack Barty.
+It was written by Brock Williams and Russell G. Medcraft, and made at Teddington Studios by the British subsidiary of Warner Brothers.
 Art direction was by Peter Proud.

 Plot summary

-Two low-level workers acquire some money and decide to open a nightclub together.
+Nervo and Knox are two Covent Garden porters who lose their jobs through oversleeping, then find work as furniture removers.
+Chaos ensues after they discover an abandoned bag of £5 notes, open a cabaret, then get into deep trouble when the cash turns out to be counterfeit.